QuantEcon/lecture-source-py/source/rst/sci_libs.rst

-In this lecture, we review some other scientific libraries that are useful for economic research and analysis
+In this lecture, we review some other scientific libraries that are useful for economic research and analysis.

-We have, however, already picked most of the low hanging fruit in terms of economic research
+We have, however, already picked most of the low hanging fruit in terms of economic research.

-Hence you should feel free to skip this lecture on first pass
+Hence you should feel free to skip this lecture on first pass.

 :index:`Cython`